-Medical Students (Class of 2028)
+Medical Students (Class of 2029)

 The FSU COM has adopted a pass/fail grading system which is used in the curriculum for the first and second years (See Student Handbook).
-To achieve a grade of Pass in BMS 6037 (Foundations of Medicine 1) a student must earn a minimum of 205 points as described in the table below, including a minimum of 124 points from the assessment categories.
-The final grade of a student who accumulates 205 total points but has not achieved the minimum required number of points in any non-assessment category will be at the discretion of the course directors following discussion and any required remedial action.
+To achieve a grade of Pass in BMS 6037 (Foundations of Medicine 1) a student must earn a minimum of 213 points as described in the table below, including a minimum of 124 points from the assessment categories.
+The final grade of a student who accumulates 213 total points but has not achieved the minimum required number of points in any non-assessment category will be at the discretion of the course directors following discussion and any required remedial action.

-Category Criteria for points Points MINIMUM REQUIRED MAXIMUM POSSIBLE ASSESSMENTS (Minimum tot al points required = 124) End of course exam average Overall score of ≥ 75% 100 points includes 3 Unit exams(combined written and Overall score 70.0% - 74.9% 90 points 90 100 practical) Score < 70.0% 0 points Overall score of ≥ 75% 20 points Histology quiz average Overall score 70.0 - 74.9% 18 points 18 20 Score < 70.0% 0 points CLC weekly assessment (8x) Satisfactory or Remediated 2 points each 16 16 TO - TAL ASSESSMENT 124 136 NON-ASSESSMENT CATEGO RIES (Minimum total points required = 81) Assignments (Minimum total points = 20) First Patient reflection On time submission Due 5/30 at 11:59 PM 1 point each 2 3 TIST Fatient reliection Evidence of effort 2 points each 2 3 Discovering rural communities On time submission Due 5/30 at 6 PM 1 point each 2 3 vorksheet Evidence of effort 2 points each 2 3 Listology assignments On time submission (see table) 1 point each 18 Histology assignments (6) Evidence of effort and resubmission if requested 2 points each 14 Mid-semester self -evaluation On time submission Due 7/5 at 11:59 PM 1 point each 1 1 SG Performance Improvement On time submission Due 7/22 at 11:59 PM 1 point each 4 0 Plan Evidence of effort 1 point each 1 2 Professional Identity Formation (Minimum total points = 61) On time arrival, preparedness, General professionalism: Includes appropriate attire and behaviors not covered below -1 point/event and professionalism are CLC (M, W and Th) On Time 1 point each 24 24 expected for ALL required CLC (M and W) Evidence of preparation 1 point each 16 16 sessions.
-CS Small group (T) (x 9) On Time 1 point each 9 9 ncludes, but not limited to, all activities at right: CS Small group (T) (x 9) Evidence of preparation 1 point each 9 9 activities at right.
-Histology Quiz on time 6/14, 6/28 and 7/19 - 11 AM 1 point each 3 3 TOTAL NON-ASSESSMENT 81 88 TOTAL 205 224
+Category Criteria for points Points MINIMUM REQUIRED MAXIMUM POSSIBLE ASSESSMENTS (Minimum to tal points required = 124) End of course exam average Overall score of ≥ 75% 100 points 100 includes 3 Unit exams (combined written and Overall score 70.0% - 74.9% 90 points 90 practical) Score < 70.0% 0 points Overall score of ≥ 75% 20 points 18 20 Histology quiz average Overall score 70.0 - 74.9% 18 points Score < 70.0% 0 points CLC weekly assessment (8 x) Satisfactory or Remediated 2 points each 16 16 TOTAL ASSESSMENT 124 136 NON-ASSESSMENT CATEGO RIES (Minimum total points requi red = 89) Assignments (Minimum total points = 25)

+Rural education Pre-test On time submission Due 5/29 8 AM 1 point each 1 1 First Patient reflection On time submission Due 5/29 at 6 PM 1 point each 2 3 riist ratient reliection Evidence of effort 2 points each 2 3 Discovering rural communities On time submission Due 6/24 at 11:59 PM 1 point each 2 3 worksheet Evidence of effort 2 points each 2 3 Discovering rural communities On time submission Due 7/8 11 AM 1 point each 2 3 small group data analysis Evidence of group effort 2 points each 2 S Mid-semester self-evaluation On time submission Due 7/8 at 11:59 PM 1 point each 1 1 Rural education Post-test On time submission Due 7/9 8 AM 1 point each 1 1 Histology assignments On time submission (see table below) 1 point each Histology assignments (6) Evidence of effort and resubmission if requested 2 points each 14 18 SG Performance Improvement On time submission Due 7/21 at 11:59 PM 1 point each 1 2 Plan Evidence of effort 1 point each I 2 AMA Blood pressure module On time completion Due 8/1 11:59 PM 1 point each 1 1 Professional Identity Formation (Minimum total points = 64) On time arrival, preparedness, General professionalism: Includes appropriate attire and behaviors not covered below -1 point/event and professionalism are CLC (M, W and Th) On Time 1 point each 27 27 expected for ALL required sessions.
+CLC (M and W) Evidence of preparation 1 point each 16 16 sessions.
+CS Small group (T) (x 9) On Time 1 point each 9 9 Includes, but not limited to, all activities at right: CS Small group (T) (x 9) Evidence of preparation 1 point each 9 9 douvidos de rigite.
+Histology Quiz on time 6/13, 6/27 and 7/18 - 11 AM 1 point each 3 3 TOTAL NON-ASSESSMENT 89 97 TOTAL 213 233

 For your convenience - here is a table of the due date and time for all assignment submissions.
-MARK YOUR CALENDARS.
+MARK YOUR CALENDARS WITH REMINDERS.